matloff/FarewellAddress/Address.md

 teaching the R programming language to noncoders, actually [makes things more difficult for that group](https://github.com/matloff/TidyverseSkeptic).

-# Thoughts on Academic Computer Science and the Profession in General
+# Reflections

+Always, I have a few thoughts...

-## Thoughts on Teaching
+## On Teaching

 I've always been excited about teaching, and investigating how students learn.
 I've been fortunate to win a couple of teaching awards,